KU 136 (Omeprazole delayed release 40 mg)

 Pill imprint KU 136 has been identified as Omeprazole delayed release 40 mg.

-Omeprazole is used in the treatment of gerd; barrett's esophagus; stomach ulcer; indigestion; helicobacter pylori infection (and more), and belongs to the drug class proton pump inhibitors.
+Omeprazole is used in the treatment of gerd; barrett's esophagus; erosive esophagitis; stomach ulcer; helicobacter pylori infection (and more), and belongs to the drug class proton pump inhibitors.
 Risk cannot be ruled out during pregnancy.
 Omeprazole 40 mg is not subject to the Controlled Substances Act.

 See also related documents.